 The 2020 NBA Finals are almost over!
-And with a matchup like the Miami Heat vs. the Los Angeles Lakers, fans won’t want to miss a second of what’s sure to be an exciting postseason.
-Thankfully, you can watch the NBA Playoffs without cable or satellite thanks to a host of new legal streaming services, like Hulu Live, Sling TV, and others.
+And with a matchup like the Miami Heat vs. the Los Angeles Lakers, fans won’t want to miss a second of the grand finale.
+Thankfully, you can watch the NBA Playoffs without cable or satellite thanks to a host of new legal streaming services, like fuboTV (free trial) and others.
 Some options will even let you watch the NBA Playoffs online free for a period of time!

 Check out HOW TO WATCH NBA ONLINE & WITHOUT CABLE (Updated for 2020)